2021–2026 NCAA conference realignment: Colonial/Coastal Athletic Association

 The departure of James Madison left the Colonial Athletic Association (CAA), renamed in 2023 to the Coastal Athletic Association, with 9 all-sports members, with 11 schools participating in the technically separate entity of CAA Football.
 On January 18, 2022, NJ.com reported that Monmouth, a full member of the Metro Atlantic Athletic Conference and football-only member of the Big South Conference, would join both sides of the CAA starting in 2022–23.
 They also reported Big South full member Hampton and America East Conference member Stony Brook would probably join the CAA.
 Hampton had been working toward an eventual CAA invitation since at least 1995, and Stony Brook had been a member of CAA Football since 2013.
 On January 25, all three schools were officially announced as new members of the all-sports CAA for 2022–23, with Hampton and Monmouth also joining CAA Football.

 On February 18, 2022, North Carolina A&T received approval from its board of trustees to move from the Big South to the CAA, and the CAA officially announced A&T's move on February 22.
 While A&T joined the all-sports CAA for the 2022–23 season, it did not join CAA Football until the 2023 season.

 On August 3, 2022, Campbell announced that it too would leave the Big South for both sides of the CAA beginning with the 2023–24 academic year.
 A year later, CAA Football announced that Bryant would become that league's 16th member in 2024.
 Later in 2023, Delaware announced its departure for Conference USA effective in 2025.
 On May 14, 2024, Richmond, otherwise a member of the non-football Atlantic 10 Conference, announced it would leave CAA Football in 2025 for football membership in the Patriot League, where its women's golf team had played before the A-10 began sponsoring that sport in 2024–25.

 Two other schools later announced they would leave CAA Football for the Patriot League in 2026.
 William & Mary announced on April 25 it would join its in-state rival Richmond in Patriot League football, while remaining a member of the all-sports CAA.
 Villanova, otherwise a Big East Conference member, announced its move on June 5.
 CAA Football later announced on July 22 that Sacred Heart, which had become an FCS independent after the university left the Northeast Conference for the non-football Metro Atlantic Athletic Conference in 2024, would join in 2026 while remaining a MAAC member.

+On June 26, 2026, the CAA announced that Fairfield, a non-football school which had been a CAA member in men's lacrosse since 2014 and added field hockey to its CAA membership in 2026, would become a full member in 2027.